fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+To the timid and hesitating everything is impossible because it seems so.
+  Sir Walter Scott

 Our virtues and our failings are inseparable...
 When they separate, man is no more.
   Nikola Tesla